hashicorp/terraform-plugin-sdk/ROADMAP.md

 Each release will include necessary tasks that lead to the completion of the stated goals as well as community pull requests, enhancements, and features that are not highlighted in the roadmap.
-This upcoming calendar quarter (Jan-Mar 2021) we will be prioritizing the following areas of work:
+This upcoming calendar quarter (Jul-Sep 2021) we will be prioritizing the following areas of work:

 ## Currently In Progress